 Longtime friend of Drink Craft Beer, B. Good, will be supplying both plain lemonade as well as rosemary lemonade for your mixing pleasure.
 (B. Good's lemonade is made with the same craftmanship that craft beer is, using only fruit juice, water, pure can sugar and fresh herbs in the rosemary lemonade's case.)
 Take any beer at Drink Craft Beer Summerfest and turn it into a shandy!
 Or, as we like to say, #GetShandied!

 To help you get in the mood for 160+ possible shandy combos (80+ beers/siders and two types of lemonade), we're giving away a pair of tickets to one lucky person.
 That person will be able to attend a session of their choice where they'll have the chance to sample over 80 beers and ciders from 25 New England Brewers, as well as turn anything they want into a shandy.

 How to Enter Contest is Over Entering is easy, just send a tweet on Twitter!
 There are two ways: OR Just tweet the following: "I want 2 tix to #GetShandied w/ @B_Good_ & 80 New England beers/ciders: http://ctt.ec/cfO9D+ Tix at: http://ctt.ec/9dad0+ #DCBSummerfest" Even if you don't win, you can always get tickets to Drink Craft Beer Summerfest.
 It's a great chance to beat the summer heat, relax with friends and enjoy some of the best craft beer New England has to offer.

 - Contest closes at 8pm EDT Thursday, June 19th

 - Winner will be chosen at random.

-- Winner will choose from one of three sessions on April 11th or 12th
+- Winner will choose from one of three sessions on July 18th or 19th

 - If you have already bought tickets and win, you'll be credited the price of two tickets on your original order.